Use said when you report someone’s words.

 Newspaper and other style guides disagree over whether to use past tense (said) or present tense (says).

-Otherwise it doesn’t matter which.
-Just pick one and stick with it.
+It doesn’t matter which.
+Pick one and stick with it.
 Although at times you may need to write someone says this now, but said something different in the past.

 While you can use said even with written words – if you are quoting what someone wrote in a mail or in tweet – it is better to make it clear the person wasn’t talking at the time.

 Alternative verbs are mainly pompous or value-laden.
 I once worked with a journalist who sprinkled his copy with words like averred or commented.
-Neither adds useful information and may frighten off some readers.
+Neither adds useful information.
+The pompous language may frighten off some readers.
 To me it read like something from Edwardian times.

 Readers may interpret other alternatives to said as suggesting the speaker is lying, misinformed or doesn’t know what they are talking about.
 Think of claimed or according to.